KarolinHem/TESTING/signserver-ce-docker-hub.md

 Quick Startup
 =============

-To start an ephemeral instance with client certificate authenticated access to management of the instance, run the docker run command according to the following example.
+To start an ephemeral instance with client certificate-authenticated access to management of the instance, run the 'docker run' command according to the following example.

-Provide the CA certificate that has issued your authentication certificate.
+Provide the CA certificate that issued your authentication certificate.
 Save it in the current directory as `TrustedCA.pem` or replace the below "`$(pwd)/TrustedCA.pem`" with the file path to your certificate file.
 The server certificate will be automatically generated and self-signed.
 See log output for the fingerprint: "Generated TLS certificate with fingerprint xxxx".

 ```
 docker run -it --rm --name signserver \